Pwd9000-ML/blog-devto/posts/2023/DevOps-Terraform-Variable-Validation/DevOps-Terraform-Variable-Validation.md

 ## Overview

-Today we will discus an interesting feature of Terraform and take a closer look at the **variable validation block** inside **terraform variables**.
+Today we will discus an interesting feature of Terraform and take a closer look at the **[variable validation rules](https://developer.hashicorp.com/terraform/language/values/variables#custom-validation-rules)** inside **terraform variables**.

 ```hcl
 variable "fruit" {